 AmeriCorps anticipates making three-year grant awards.
 AmeriCorps generally makes an initial award for the first year of the period of performance, based on a one-year budget.
 Applicants must submit a one-year budget.
 Applicants may propose any program start date that aligns with their program design.
-Continuation awards for subsequent years are not guaranteed; they depend upon availability of appropriations and satisfactory performance.
+The period of performance may not be before July 1, 2024.
+Continuation awards for subsequent years are not guaranteed; they depend upon availability of future appropriations and satisfactory performance.
+For fully funded awards (those who have received more than one year of funding), those funds are guaranteed.